How to apply for EMDG

 - You must complete and submit your on-line application, including the required documents referred to above between 1 July 2015 and close of business 30 November 2015, or use an approved EMDG Consultant who can lodge a claim on your behalf until mid-night (Australian Eastern Daylight Time (AEDT) i.e. Canberra time) 28 February 2016.

 AUSkey is a secure electronic key used by businesses to access government online services.
 This electronic key provides an online identification of you and your business.
 If your business has an Australian Business Number (ABN) you are eligible for an AUSkey.

 To obtain an AUSkey, a representative of your business will need to visit the AUSkey website at www.abr.gov.au/auskey and using your business’s ABN and their individual personal Tax File Number, follow the prompts to register.
 Applications are usually processed within a day.

 Setting up AUSkeys for other members of staff

 Each person acting on behalf of your business, who is involved in completing an online application for an EMDG grant, will need their own individual AUSkey.
 There is no limit to the number of AUSkeys your business can hold, so each business can determine the number of AUSkeys best suited to their operations.
 Once a representative of your business has an AUSkey, they can administer the issue of further keys for other members of staff.

 More information on AUSkey is at: www.auskey.abr.gov.au/

 Join the EMDG mailing list

-If you would like to be added to the EMDG mailing list and be sent information and regular updates on the scheme complete the online registration form.
+If you would like to be added to the EMDG mailing list and be sent information and regular updates on the scheme join our mailing list.
 This will enable Austrade to send you updates and information on the scheme and how to apply for a grant.